huangminchn/minimal-mistakes/_posts/2017-11-01-pp-proposal.md

 Pooling layers are used to combine the outputs of a group of cells from previous layer into a single value.
 For example, max pooling uses the maximum value from each of a cluster of neurons at the prior layer.
 Another example is average pooling, which uses the average value from each of a cluster of neurons at the prior layer.
 3. Fully connected layers
 Fully connected layers connect every neuron in one layer to every neuron in another layer.
 It is in principle the same as the traditional multi-layer perceptron neural network
-There are also various settings of the neural networks, such as using different loss functions, using different activation functions, etc. We want to have a general convolutional neural networks that let users define which types the layers are and the parameters of each layer by using our domain-specific language.
+There are also various settings of the neural networks, such as using different loss functions, using different activation functions, etc. We want to have a general convolutional neural networks that let users define which types the layers are and the parameters of each layer by using our framework

 Most important of all, the computation convolutional neural network can benefit greatly from parallelism.
 Convolutional neural network is computation intensive, but by using shared weights, parallelizing over images or parameters, and trade atomicity with parallelism, large speedup can be expected via parallelism.